Summary

 Engage

-Show slides 5-6.
-Show the series of photographs of soil and plants in different soil conditions:
+Show slide 6 containing a series of photographs of soil and plants in different soil conditions.
+The images illustrate the following:

-Show slide 7.
-After the discussion, ask students to summarize what they think they know about the images in one sentence.
-Instruct them that their summaries will capture the “big takeaway” each student got from the conversation.
+After the discussion, display slide 7.
+Ask students to summarize what they think they know about all four images in a single sentence.
+Explain their sentences should capture the main information they gained from the discussion.
+Invite volunteers to share their summaries.

 Explore